blmoor/blmoor/pages/consolidation.md

 # Consolidation

-The [southeast Oktibbeha Community Schools](/foundations%20(2).md) were initially consildated into B.L.
+The [southeast Oktibbeha Community Schools](/foundations.html) were initially consolidated into B.L.
 Moor in 1960 and became a constituent of the Oktibbeha County School District.
 As the chart illustrates, Pleasant Grove and the other community schools were part of a much larger trend throughout the middle of the 20th century, as the total number of public school district between 1931 and 1961 dropped by nearly 100,000 before plateauing; unfortunately, B.L.
 Moor and EOCHS still faced consolidation in 2002 and 2015.

 {% include feature/image.html objectid="blmoor132" width="50" %}